Vadskye/Rise/docs/pure_damage_dice.md

 * R7: +4 (+30%/+19%)

 For context, in the old system, +2 power at rank 3 was about +13% damage at best, and no more than 10% for a dedicated high damage character.
+At rank 7, a default damage spell would deal 6d10+24 damage, or 57 damage.
+That's 10% more damage assuming 0 Willpower, or 9% more damage with 4 Willpower.